-- Whether the conduct, as reported, falls or could fall within the scope of the Sexual Harassment Policy specified above; and - Whether the conduct, as reported, constitutes or could constitute Sexual Harassment.
+- Whether the conduct, as reported, falls or could fall within the scope of the policy specified above; and - Whether the conduct, as reported, constitutes or could constitute Sexual Harassment.

-If the Title IX Coordinator determines that the conduct reported could not fall within the scope of the Sexual Harassment Policy, and/or could not constitute Sexual Harassment, even if investigated, the Title Coordinator will close the matter and may notify the reporting party if doing so is consistent with the Family Educational Rights and Privacy Act ("FERPA").
+If the Title IX Coordinator determines that the conduct reported could not fall within the scope of the policy, and/or could not constitute Sexual Harassment, even if investigated, the Title Coordinator will close the matter and may notify the reporting party if doing so is consistent with the Family Educational Rights and Privacy Act ("FERPA").
 The Title IX Coordinator may refer the report to other College offices, as appropriate.

-If the Title IX Coordinator determines that the conduct reported could fall within the scope of the Sexual Harassment policy, and/or could constitute Sexual Harassment, if investigated, the Title IX Coordinator will proceed to contact the Complainant.
+If the Title IX Coordinator determines that the conduct reported could fall within the scope of the policy, and/or could constitute Sexual Harassment, if investigated, the Title IX Coordinator will proceed to contact the Complainant.